 “It was both of us.
-Anyway, it doesn’t matter now, she isn’t going to come back to life.”
+Anyway, it doesn’t matter now, she isn’t coming back to life.”
 He stubs out the cigar on the white marble.
 “That’s the last thing we need.”

 My head is spinning.
 I can feel the elastic of my socks like shackles round my ankles.
-Don’t fall over, and don’t start crying.
-He presses his fingers hard against my belly.
-Hold on.
-I’d like to hurl myself at your throat, but my arms are too heavy, and a few seconds later I’m sitting on the grave, trying not to collapse as I watch his feet approach.
+Don’t fall over and don’t start crying.
+Press your fingers hard against your belly.
+Don’t give in.
+I’d like to hurl myself at your throat but my arms are too heavy, and a few seconds later I’m sitting on the grave, trying not to collapse as I watch his feet approach.

 “Help me die, Jara.”

 His voice is so hoarse that I’m not sure if it’s a plea or a threat.
 I can’t look at you, I’m tired of pretending, I can’t take any more, dad.
 I’m going to fall.

 “Cut your throat, then, you’ve had plenty of experience of that.”

 He rests his paws on the grave, his face next to my ear, I feel his breath wheezing against my hair, he’s talking very close to me, as if he was going to swallow me.
 “It has to be you, Jara.”

 I try not to move while he pants.

 “Just die and let me live in peace.”